Root Canal Therapy Use a Quality Dental Service for Any Root Canal Treatment

-Root canal can take several appointments; but the usual progression is:
+A root canal can take several appointments, but the usual progression is:

 - Access is gained into the tooth and decay removed allowing for the root canal to be started.

-- The damage pulp is removed via small access hole.
+- The damage pulp is removed via a small access hole.

 - The root canals are cleaned and disinfected and shaped so that they may be sealed.